Irish Sayings & Phrases (Now Including 10 of our Favourite Examples)

 But did you know, although the phrase originated in Ireland, it is rarely, if ever, used there today, and is usually only bandied about as a cliched Irish-ism rather than as a sincere greeting.
 But should you ever be greeted with this phrase by someone wishing you a pleasant morning, it could be handy to know that the traditional response is in fact,

 “And the rest of the day to yourself”.

 “To be sure, to be sure”.

-Another cliche phrase that seems to pop into most people’s heads when they speak to anyone from the Emerald Isle.
-But this is another one that is rarely spoken by the true Irish, so do try and resist the stereotype!
+You might hear this in a film or from someone parodying the Irish, but this is another one that is rarely spoken by the Irish, so do try and resist the stereotype!

 But enough about the Irish phrases you won’t hear.
 Let me tell you some of the words and sayings that are more likely to crop up over